DavidAshburn/lonepress/readme.txt

 	the watcher will pick these up and put them into your style.css

 *  WARNING
-	you have to watch the watcher, it will run out of heap memory occasionally, but also show you CSS errors if you make them just restart it if it runs out of memory
+	you have to watch the watcher, it will crash occasionally, but also show you CSS errors that crash the build just restart it if it runs out of memory